SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The type of these values is specified in the *raw-value type* and must represent an integer, floating-point number, string, or single character.
-In particular, the *raw-value type* must conform to the ``Equatable`` protocol and one of the following literal-convertible protocols:
+In particular, the *raw-value type* must conform to the ``Equatable`` protocol and one of the following protocols:
-``IntegerLiteralConvertible`` for integer literals, ``FloatLiteralConvertible`` for floating-point literals, ``StringLiteralConvertible`` for string literals that contain any number of characters, and ``ExtendedGraphemeClusterLiteralConvertible`` for string literals that contain only a single character.
+``ExpressibleByInteger`` for integer literals, ``ExpressibleByFloat`` for floating-point literals, ``ExpressibleByBoolean`` for Boolean literals, ``ExpressibleByString`` for string literals that contain any number of characters, and ``ExpressibleByExtendedGraphemeCluster`` for string literals that contain only a single character.
 Each case must have a unique name and be assigned a unique raw value.

+..
+The list of ExpressibleBy... protocols above also appears in LexicalStructure_Literals.

 If the raw-value type is specified as ``Int`` and you don't assign a value to the cases explicitly,